clbarnes/ffs/README.md

   --help         Show this message and exit.

 Commands:
-  book      Create a static website describing the FFS. export    Read the FFS and its metadata into JSON. problems  List problems with the structure of the FFS.
+  book      Export the FFS metadata into markdown files which can be... export    Read the FFS and its metadata into JSON. problems  List problems with the structure of the FFS.
 ```